sammso/dataset/README.txt

  - AutoWrite now works also with autoincrement auto increment fiels are not generated to SQL statement
  - SQLColumnInfo
- - new methods DataSet.setReadLimit() and DataSet.setReadLimit() see javadoc
+ - new methods DataSet.setReadLimit() and DataSet.setReadLimit()
+   see javadoc
+ - Fix on SQLStatement conserning usage of ":" characher.
+Also error messages are improved.

  Changes in RC 4